-As of the reporting date and unchanged compared with the prior year, four domestic joint operations were proportionately consolidated.
-Despite the fact that these companies are legally separate entities, the examination of other factors and circumstances leads to the conclusion that rights to their assets and obligations for their liabilities exist as these companies provide their services exclusively for the joint operation parties.
+Despite the fact that joint operations are legally separate entities, the examination of other factors and circumstances leads to the conclusion that rights to their assets and obligations for their liabilities exist as these companies provide their services exclusively for the joint operation parties.
 OGE is contractually bound to the other joint operators not only through the Articles of Association but also through consortium agreements.
 These agreements also form the basis for the classification of the joint arrangements as joint operations.
-Furthermore, the joint operations grant OGE and the other joint operators the use of their pipeline network under grant-ofuse agreements.
+Furthermore, the joint operations grant OGE and the other joint operators the use of their pipeline network under grant-of-use agreements.
 These pipeline networks are a vital prerequisite for the Company's business activity as a gas transmission network operator on the current scale.